george-kan/georgekan/content/books/the_one_thing/index.md

 **Chapter 4: Everything Matters Equally**

 20% of the effort brings 80% of the results.
-Ticking off to-do lists with many small items gives us a sense of accomplishment without actually moving us forward.
+Ticking off to-do lists with many small items gives us a sense of accomplishment without moving us forward.

 **Chapter 5: Multitasking**